EgorKrivosheev/converter/README.md

-# converter
+# Converter

-Converter for a files.
+Converter a file.

+## JSON

+Converting a file .JSON to .XML.

+## XML

+Converting a file .XML to .JSON.